tjhume/look-what-the-cat-brought-in/plugins/wpvivid-backuprestore/readme.txt

 * [Shohei OKADA](https://ja.gravatar.com/silversword0630)(Japanese)

 == Changelog ==
+= 0.9.34 =
+- Fixed the PHP 7.4 compatibility issue.
+- Fixed: Backing up upload directory failed in some cases.
+- Fixed: Backup filenames did not match the downloads part numbers.
+- Updated the API for WPvivid Backup for MainWP extension.
+- Fixed some bugs in the plugin code.
 = 0.9.33 =
 - Fixed:Replacing domain failed after migrating on servers using innodb database engine.
 - Fixed: Compressed packages were lost in some cases.